ADVRHumanoids/CartesianInterface/docs/source/problemdesc.rst

 is the value of the feedback gain for position tracking, as a floating point number ranging from 0 to 1.
 Defaults to 1.0.

+lambda2
+^^^^^^^
+is the value of the feedback gain for velocity tracking (generally used by second-order controllerd), as a floating point number ranging from 0 to 1.
+Defaults to -1, which means that the provided value shound not be used.
+A reasonable default is therefore computed based on the value of ``łambda``.

 weight
 ^^^^^^
 is used to give different *soft priority* to the task *degrees of freedom*, also w.r.t.